Color as Meaning, Not Decoration

 Self-Check

-- Semantic set (brand + functional) exists.
+Semantic set (brand + functional) exists.
+Contrast values documented.
+Token name list exists.
+Ban list exists.

 Optional Deepening

-- Material 3 Color System: https://m3.material.io/styles/color/overview
+WCAG 2.2 contrast: https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html Material 3 Color System: https://m3.material.io/styles/color/overview